Counseling Psychology Graduate Student Handbook

 UH-V Counseling Psychology Mission Statement

-The Master’s of Arts in Counseling Psychology program is in the Social and Behavioral Sciences division of the School of Arts and Sciences at University of Houston-Victoria.
+The Master’s of Arts in Counseling Psychology program is in the Social and Behavioral Sciences division of the College of Liberal Arts and Social Sciences at University of Houston-Victoria.
 The Master’s of Arts Degree in Counseling Psychology at UHV provides graduate study and clinical experience in preparation for careers in applied counseling settings and as a foundation for students interested in pursuing licensure as a Licensed Professional Counselor (LPC) or a Licensed Psychological Associate (LPA) in the state of Texas.
 The program also conforms to basic master’s level training and licensing requirements in counseling for most states.
 The Counseling Psychology program is dedicated and committed to developing and maintaining a high-quality experience for its graduate students by meeting the emerging needs of our students, community, and region.

 Counseling Psychology Program Goals